-- A firearm, whether loaded or unloaded. - Any pellet, BB gun or other device, whether operational or not, designed to propel projectiles by spring action or compressed air. - A fixed blade knife. - Any object, device, instrument, materials, or substance-whether animated or inanimate-used or intended to be used to inflict death or serious bodily injury including, but not limited to, slingshot, nunchakus, spring gun, throwing star, bludgeon, brass knuckles or artificial knuckles of any kind.
+- 1) A firearm, whether loaded or unloaded. - 2) Any pellet, BB gun or other device, whether operational or not, designed to propel projectiles by spring action or compressed air. - 3) A fixed blade knife with a blade that measures longer than three inches in length or a spring-loaded knife or a pocket knife with a blade longer than three and one-half inches. - 4) Any object, device, instrument, material, or substance-whether animate or inanimate-used or intended to be used to inflict death or serious bodily injury including, but not limited to, slingshot, nunchakus, spring gun, throwing star, bludgeon, brass knuckles or artificial knuckles of any kind.